 The following documents must be uploaded.

 Cover Letter.
-In no more than 400 words, please share what you plan to get out of attending this program as well as what you have to contribute to the class.
+In no more than a single page, please share what you plan to get out of attending this program as well as what you have to contribute to the class.
 Your post-education goals are of interest to the admission committee.

 Transcript.
 Please provide copies of all undergraduate and graduate transcripts.
 You will have the option to replace a previously uploaded transcript or to continue to upload new transcripts.
 Please note that the admission committee will review unofficial copies of your transcript, but that you will be responsible for providing an official copy of all transcripts upon an offer of admission.